Is God Almighty?

-Certainly God is Almighty.
-In Hebrew, the title “God Almighty” is El Shaddai which means “God, the All-powerful One” (Genesis 49:24; Psalm 132:2, 5).
-This name of God, ’El–Shaddai, is found only in the books of Genesis and Job.
+God is certainly Almighty.
+In Hebrew, the title “God Almighty” is El Shaddai, which means “God, the All-powerful One” (Genesis 49:24; Psalm 132:2, 5). ’El–Shaddai, is found only in the books of Genesis and Job.

 God is Almighty because: He is the Creator (Genesis 14:19), the Builder of all that is (Hebrews 3:4), the King of heaven (Daniel 4:37), the only God (Jude 1:25), the Eternal God (Genesis 21:33), the Everlasting God (Isaiah 40:28), and the Maker of all things (Ecclesiastes 11:5).